LEADNAV/mapbox-ios-sdk/MapView/Map/SMCalloutView/README.md

 adding the callout view as a sibling of the target view, or it would be `target.bounds` if you're adding the callout view to the target itself.

-You can study the included project's UIViewController subclasses for a working example.
+You can study the included project's `AppDelegate.m` for a working example.

 Questions